pratyyyk/dino-RED/README.md

 ## 🕹️ Controls

 - You don't need to control the dinosaur.
-The AI :)
+The AI will :)

 ## 📂 Installation